Deploying MetalSoft using OVAs¶

-In addition to the Kubernetes-based deployment we also provide ready-to-go virtual appliance images for both the Controller and the Agent.
+In addition to the Kubernetes-based deployment we also provide ready-to-go virtual appliance images for both the Global Controller and the Site Controller.

 If the VMs are deployed separately, the following are the minimum resources that should be available to them: